Construction19 Best Construction Management Software in Australia (2026)

 Acumatica Construction Edition is a cloud-native ERP that challenges legacy providers with its modern architecture and consumption-based pricing.
 It is built for the mobile world, offering a complete browser-based experience that requires no legacy server infrastructure.

-Its open API allows for easy connection to specialized tools like Procore or specialized estimating software, making it a flexible hub for digital operations.
+Many companies integrate Acumatica with construction project management software to improve collaboration between finance teams and site supervisors.
+Its open API enables easy integration with specialized tools like Procore and estimating software, making it a flexible hub for digital operations.

 Key Features